l1n0b1/TurboGP/README.md

 ### Version 1.2

+Second release.
+New features:

 - Crossover is now debiased.
 - Added BinaryClassifier evolvable individual class.
-- Added GeneticProgram class, that allows to instantiate and launch complete GP runs through a scikit-alike interface.
+- Added GeneticProgram class, that allows to instantiate and launch complete GP runs through a scikit[9]-alike interface.
 - Added CLI that allows to launch GP runs (settings are defined in JSON files, while datasets are read in pickled files).
 - Added GeneticProgramD class, aimed at deploying multi-population GP that can take advantage of multicore CPU systems.
 - Added examples that illustrate on all the new features (BinaryClassifier, scikitlearn-alike interface, CLI, etc.)